 History of the Brazilian Shorthair

 The Brazilian Shorthair originated from the common street cats of Brazil.
-It is thought that these felines first entered Brazil around the year 1500 CE aboard the ships of European sailors.
-Over time, these feral cats were developed into purebred felines with set breeding standards.
-The breed’s development is credited to Paulo Samuel Ruschi.
+It is thought that these felines first entered Brazil around the year 1500 CE aboard the ships of Portuguese sailors.
+The breed’s development is credited to Paulo Samuel Ruschi, an engineer who became interested in the appearance and genetics of the street cats in Brazil.
+With help and input from other cat breeders, he began breeding Brazilian street cats in the hope of creating a set breed.

 In 1998, the World Cat Federation approved the Brazilian Shorthair as a recognized purebred cat breed.
 However, the breed has not yet received recognition from TICA or CFA.